sidravi1/sidravi1.github.io/_posts/2018-05-15-latent-gp-and-binomial-likelihood.md

 We'll use [this census data](http://archive.ics.uci.edu/ml/datasets/Census+Income) from 1994 but only look at some of the features.
 We want to look at the wages for men and women at different ages.

-The key outcome variable of interest is the *>50k* i.e. how many people earn over 50k given the other parameters.
+The key outcome variable of interest is *>50k* i.e. how many people earn over 50k given the other parameters.
 Or, what percent of people in a given demographic earn over 50k.
-The key parameters are: *age*, *edu*, and *sex*.
+The other variable of interest are: *age*, *edu*, and *sex*.
 There are other interesting variables that you may want to use to extend this model such as *race*, *sector*, and *marital status* but we'll leave this out for now.

 We also group *edu* into sensible buckets so that we end up with just 7 education groups: "Some HS", "HS Grad", "Some College", "Prof School", "Bachelors", "Masters", "Doctorate".